Back To Home Page

 a) If you tried to start your tractor BEFORE bleeding the system or you ran out of fuel- you will need to follow all of the steps below (because you have now introduced air through the pump into the rest of the system).

 1- Fill the tank completely full of fuel.
 This will help add pressure to the fuel system and flush out the air much faster.
-Don't skip this step- it is important!
+Don't skip this step- it makes things much easier!

-2- Locate the bleeder screw at the top of the fuel filter valve (the part that the fuel bowl is attached to).
-Open the screws at the top a few turns and wait for fuel to run out.
+2- Locate the bleeder screws at the top of the fuel filter valve (the part that the fuel bowl is attached to).
+Open the left screw at the top (10mm wrench) a few turns and wait for fuel to run out.
+Once there are no more bubbles coming out tighten screw back up and repeat with the screw on the right.
 This will indicate that the filter is full of fuel.
-If you did not fill the tank there will not be enough pressure to force the fuel through the filter.
+If you did not fill the tank there will typically not be enough pressure to force the fuel through the filter.
+Do not over-tighten your bleeder screw!
+This is a very small screw that has a hole through it.
+It does not take much to twist it off.
+Note: Some newer models have a fancy (leak-prone) spring-loaded pushbutton bleeder.
+The same procedure applies... just push the button instead of loosen a screw).

-3- Follow the fuel line up to the injection pump.
-There will be a small bleeder screw on the pump where the fuel line goes in to the pump.
-Loosen it and wait for all of the air bubbles to come out.
-You should be getting straight fuel now
+3- Follow the fuel hose up to the injection pump.
+There will be a small bleeder screw (10mm wrench) on the pump where the fuel line goes in to the pump.
+Loosen it and wait for all of the air bubbles to come out then tighten.
+You should be getting straight fuel to your injectors now.

 ** If you ran out of fuel completely while running the engine or you tried to start your tractor before bleeding the system you will need to continue on through step 7.
 If you did not try to start the tractor before bleeding the system you can start the tractor normally and go on with your day :) **.